gitlabhq/omnibus-gitlab/doc/settings/database.md

 #### GitLab 12.10 and later

-On upgrades, we will be automatically upgrading the database to 11.x unless specifically opted out as described above.
+The default PostgrSQL version is set to 11.x, and an automatic upgrade of the database is done on package upgrades for installs with a single database node.

+The automatic upgrade is skipped in any of the following cases:
+- you are running the database in high_availability using repmgr.
+- your database nodes are part of GitLab Geo configuration.
+- you have specifically opted out using the `/etc/gitlab/disable-postgresql-upgrade` file outlined above.

-Users can also manually upgrade using `gitlab-ctl pg-upgrade`.
+Users can manually upgrade using `gitlab-ctl pg-upgrade`.

 #### GitLab 12.8 and later